bmrb-io/PyNMRSTAR/README.md

 There are eight module variables you can set to control our behavior.

-* Setting bmrb.VERBOSE to True will print some of what is going on to the terminal.
+* Setting pynmrstar.VERBOSE to True will print some of what is going on to the terminal.

-* Setting bmrb.RAISE_PARSE_WARNINGS to True will raise an exception if the parser encounters something problematic.
+* Setting pynmrstar.RAISE_PARSE_WARNINGS to True will raise an exception if the parser encounters something problematic.
 Normally warnings are suppressed.